pudgereyem/blog/2020-11-24 Tennis night with Hammar and Carl/index.md

 > PlayReplay doesn't have an About page on their [website](https://playreplay.io/) what I can tell, but it seems like it's a swedish company.

 There was a touchscreen on the court where you could create an account with PlayReplay by simply entering your email and password.
 That's it.
 Then it sent the recording to your email after the session finished.
 Pretty cool.
-I edited out some highligts that you can see below.
+I edited out some highlights that you can see below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HhuS33CzD4A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>